Dishant-P/Dataset-structural-index-Official-research-module/README.md

-# Dataset Structural Index: Understanding a machine's perspective towards visual data
+# Dataset Structural Index: Leveraging machine's perspective towards visual data

 There are three parts to this code.
 1. Feature extraction